aragonzkresearch/leagueofidentity/README.md

 	- `LoI` can issue tokens corresponding to Instagram accounts with more than 1 million of followers thus creating a `DAO of Influencers`.
 	- `LoI` can issue tokens corresponding to Ethereum NFTs held in a smart contract.
 The `LoI` token can be then used as a `bridge` in other blockchains or can be used in Ethereum itself for other functionalities: e.g., ZK proofs, encrypted data for DAO members.
 	- `LoI` can issue tokens corresponding to Facebook accounts who are members of a given Facebook page and the `LoI` token can be then used e.g., on Ethereum or other blockchains as a mean to create a DAO of the members of that page.
 In particular the administrators of the page can create a bridge between Facebook and web3 applications.
+	- The `LoI` tokens could be used as anti-spam tool, specifically the token could be related to accounts that encompass properties that are hard to forge on large scale.
+The current demo for instance allow to get tokens for `facebook` accounts with at least `X` friends.
+More stringent might be required to combat bots.

 Moreover we envision the signature to satisfy the following property:
 * Efficient on-chain verification.
 The verification of the signature should be efficient for web3 applications.
 For instance, it is efficient to verify signatures of digital identity cards off-chain but verifying such signatures on Ethereum would consume too much GAS.
 Instead, the `LoI` signatures for digital identity cards should be efficiently verifiable in Ethereum and other blockchains.